Let's first understand ...

 They continue to buy from you (high retention)

-They rave about the great experiences with your company (strong word of mouth) and encourage others to buy from you (referral sales).
+They rave about the great experiences with your company and encourage others to buy from you (strong word of mouth).

-And, you are able replicate this same experience with every new referred user/customer.
+And, you are able replicate to this same experience with every new referred user/customer.

 We can then say that you've achieved the product/market fit